PCI-SM-SWE/figure/README.md

 =============

 ##Getting Started
 Standard MEAN application.
 Assuming you have Node and NPM installed and working correctly...
+Also, ensure that the mongod service is running on the target machine.

 ```
 npm install